translationalneuromodeling/tapas/sem/README.md

 where *M* is the number of conditions and *K* is the number of free parameters.

-As an example, imagine that we want to enforce that the no decision time, the probability of an early outlier and the delay of the late units are shared across two conditions (for example, across pro and antisaccade trials).
-This is implemented by enforcing that in the product of a vector *v* of dimensionality 11x2-3 with matrix *J*, the entries 9 to eleven are equal to the entries 20 to 22.
-For example:
+For example, we want to enforce that the *no decision time*, *the probability of an early outlier* and *the delay of the late unit* are shared across two conditions.
+This parameters are the 9th to 11th entries on the parameter vector.
+Different conditions are concatenate to each other along the second dimensions.
+Hence, we need a matrix that enforces that the entries 9 to 11 are equal to the entries 20 to 22.
+Note that this implies that the model has effectively 19, and not 22 parameters.
+This can be accomplished as shown below.

 ```matlab
 K>>J = [eye(19);